EricPerbos/DAND-P6_Data_Visualization_with_D3.js/README.md

 <b>Feedback by Tesla shareholder #1:</b> "It's a nice visualization but why do you choose so many different colors so light on white background ?
 Also the name of countries on the right is counterintuitive"

-<b>Change:</b> I switched the names to the right and opted for a dual color based on Tesla Motors website.
+<b>Change #1:</b> I switched the names to the right and opted for a dual color based on Tesla Motors website.

 ## Second draft and feedback